Not everybody who applies for ESA has to complete an ESA50 limited capability for work questionnaire.

 But most people will have to complete the ESA50 questionnaire.
 This asks you lots of questions about how any physical and/or mental health condition affects various everyday activities.

-The questionnaire is primarily aimed at helping to decide whether you are eligible for the lower paying work-related activity group.
+The questionnaire is primarily aimed at helping to decide whether you are eligible for the work-related activity group.
+Since April 3rd 2017 if you are placed in the work related activity group you are not paid any extra benefit.
 A points system stands behind this questionnaire and if you don’t assess yourself as scoring enough points to pass the test it’s very unlikely that the examining doctor or nurse will do so.

 Confusing and misleading